apache/pulsar/pip/PIP-345 Optimize finding message by timestamp.md

 * And also used by the `expiry-monitor` to find the messages that are expired[[5]](https://github.com/apache/pulsar/blob/master/pulsar-broker/src/main/java/org/apache/pulsar/broker/service/persistent/PersistentMessageExpiryMonitor.java#L73).

 Even though the current implementation is correct, and using binary search to speed-up, but it's still not efficient *enough*.
-The current implementation is to scan all the ledgers to find the message id by timestamp.
+The current implementation is to scan all the ledgers to find the message by timestamp.
 This is a performance bottleneck, especially for large topics with many messages.
-Say, if there is a topic which has 1m entries, through the binary search, it will take 20 iterations to find the message id.
+Say, if there is a topic which has 1m entries, through the binary search, it will take 20 iterations to find the message.

-In some extreme cases, it may lead to a timeout, and the client will not be able to get the message id by timestamp.
+In some extreme cases, it may lead to a timeout, and the client will not be able to seeking by timestamp.

 # Motivation